awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 + `routing.allocation.require.box_type` specifies that the index should use warm nodes rather than standard data nodes\.
 + `routing.search_preference` instructs Amazon ES to query primary shards first and only use passive replicas if the query fails\.
 This setting reduces disk usage\.

 Indices in warm storage are read\-only unless you [return them to hot storage](#ultrawarm-migrating-back)\.
-You can query the indices, but you can't add data to them\.
-If you try, you encounter the following error:
+You can query the indices and delete them, but you can't add, update, or delete individual documents\.
+If you try, you might encounter the following error:

 ```
 {